Boundary Estimates for the Monge-Amp\`ere Equation in the Polygons with Guillemin Boundary Conditions: Introduction

 A key observation in Rubin's work is that, if a solution \( u \) exists, its restriction to the edges \( e_i = \{ x \in \mathbb{R}^2 : l_i(x) = 0 \} \) satisfies a second-order ODE along the edge.
 This, along with the specified values of \( u \) at the vertices of the polygon, completely determines the restriction of \( u \) to the boundary of the polytope.
 Therefore, \( u \) can be obtained by solving the Monge–Ampère equation with the given Dirichlet boundary condition.

-The main goal of this paper is to prove a similar theorem under weaker regularity conditions on \( H \).
-However, we focus on proving an a priori estimate for \( u \).
-To state our main theorem clearly, we first need to fix a Riemannian metric on \(P\) where \(P\) is regarded as a manifold with corners.
-Let
+The main goal of this paper is to establish an analogous to Theorem \ref{known-regular-solution}, but under weaker regularity assumptions on the function \(H\).
+Our approach is based on deriving an a priori estimate for the solution \(u\).
+We establish an a priori estimate comparing the Hessian of a solution $u$ with the model potential $\mathbf{u}_0$, where